RotherOSS/otobo/README_DOCKER.md

 # Some info regarding running OTOBO under Docker.

-The standard use case ist that altogether five containers are started.
+For running OTOBO under HTTP altogether five containers are started.
+For HTTPS an additional container running nginx is started.
 These containers are managed via Docker compose.
+The setup is controlled via the file .env.

 ## Containers